infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 	- We have therefore been quite clear with ourselves and we hope with the children, that Irvington house is a house and not a home.
 That counselors are counselors and not parents, and that the other children in the dormitory are members of a group, not of a family.

 ### Positive Outcomes for Orphanges (Duke)
-- The second study (Whetten et al., 2009, 2014) found the development of children 6–12 years of age in community-created and operated residential care facilities to be as good or better than children raised in family alternatives in the community.
+- [^4]The second study (Whetten et al., 2009, 2014) found the development of children 6–12 years of age in community-created and operated residential care facilities to be as good or better than children raised in family alternatives in the community.
 - This was a study of care as currently practiced, and the countries, communities, and families were sampled in a way to be representative of these environments.
 - This study demonstrated that not every family is better than any institution, but it says nothing about what those family care environments or the residential care facilities could be if they were financially and professionally supported to improve their quality of care.